 Getting Madame Tussauds London tickets is incredibly easy.
-This post will highlight all the options available.
+This post will highlight the best options available.

 Madame Tussauds is one of my favorite attractions in London.
-I first visited when I was 14 – back then, I was in England on a study abroad program to learn English, and the group of students I was with was taken on a day trip to London and to the museum.
-Put a group of teenagers in a room full of celebrities (well, wax statues of celebrities) and you can imagine the result.
-We absolutely loved it.
+I first visited when I was 14 – back then, I was in England on a study abroad program to learn English.
+We walked through the rooms full of celebrities (well, wax statues of celebrities) and we absolutely loved it.

 Born in Strasbourg in 1761, Madame Tussaud maiden name was actually Marie Grosholtz.
 She was trained by Philippe Curtius, a Swiss master of wax anatomy who lived in Bern and of whom her mother was a housekeeper.
 It was to follow him that she moved to Paris, where he was actually engaged in modeling personalities such as Voltaire and Louis XVI.

 Arrested during the French Revolution, when modeling of unacceptable personalities was illegal, she was released in 1794 to cast the head of Robespierre.
 By then, her master Curtius had died and left her everything.
-A year later she married Tussaud, from whom she had to children – only to leave him, and Paris,in 1802 to move to England.
+A year later she married Tussaud, from whom she had two children – only to leave him, and Paris, in 1802 to move to England.

 It’s in London that her business thrived.
 Her first showroom opened in 1835 in Baker Street.
 It became incredibly popular when in 1837 a young Queen Victoria agreed to have her wax statue made.
 Madame Tussaud died in 1850, and in 1884 the museum was moved to its current location on Marylebone Road.

-To date, this is one of the most popular attractions in London – and in fact, Madame Tussauds museums are present in 24 locations around the world.
+To date, this is one of the most popular attractions in London – and in fact, there are 24 Madame Tussauds museums around the world.

-Once inside, you will be able to admire more than 400 wax statues that are divided into various categories.
-They are all life-like replicas of some of the most famous people in the world – politicians such as Barak Obama, the Royal Family (Will, Kate, Henry and Megan as well as obviously Queen Elizabeth II), actors, singers and sport personalities, historical and religious figures such as Nelson Mandela and Pope John Paul, and more.
+Once inside, you can admire more than 400 wax statues, arranged by category.
+They are all life-like replicas of the most famous people in the world – politicians, the Royal Family, actors, singers and sport personalities, historical and religious figures, and more.
 Touring the museum, you will find yourself taking selfie after selfie!
 You will also have the chance of joining the Marvel Universe 4D show.

-Finally, continue reading to discover how to get Madame Tussauds London tickets and skip the line.
+Finally, continue reading to discover everything you need to know before visiting Madame Tussauds London.

-Way N. 1: Buy your Madame Tussauds London tickets on the official website
+Way N. 1: Buy your London tickets on the official website

 This is the official website of Madame Tussauds London.
-Standard tickets bought via the official website cost £28.50 GBP for adults (around $36 USD), and £24 ($30 USD) for children between 3 and 15.
-Of all the tickets sold on the official website, this is the most budget friendly option.
+Standard tickets bought via the official website cost £33.50 GBP for adults (around $41 USD), and £30 ($36.50 USD) for children between 3 and 15.
+This is the most budget friendly option.

 Once you finally go to check out, you will be able to pay either via Paypal or credit or debit card.
 You will receive your tickets via email and will have to either print them at home, or download the PDF on your smartphone to show on the day of your visit.
 It is not clear whether you can pick up your tickets at the counter on the day of your visit, but you can assume there’d be a line for that so don’t opt for this, just in case!

-Other options you can pick on the official site are the Fast Track ticket – this is the best option to skip all the lines.
-It costs £43.50 (around $53 USD) for adults and £44 (around $55 USD) for children between 3 and 15.
+Another option you can pick on the official site is the Fast Track ticket – this is the best option to skip all the lines.
+It costs £43.50 (around $53 USD) for adults and £33 (little over $40 USD) for children between 3 and 15.
 Pick this option to skip all lines.
 Fast track tickets bought on the same day cost £51 (around $64 USD) for adults and £45 (around $56 USD) for children.

-Other tickets available on the official sites are combo for Madame Tussauds with other attractions – you can pick up to 5 attractions which include the London Eye, the London Dungeon, Sea Life and Shrek’s Adventure.
+Other tickets available on the official sites are combo for Madame Tussauds with other attractions – you can pick up to 5 attractions which include the London Eye, the London Dungeon and Sea LIFE.

-Way N. 2: Buy your Madame Tussauds London tickets on third party reseller sites
+Way N. 2: Buy your tickets on third party reseller sites

 Most people think that getting tickets on third party sites means having to pay more, but this isn’t necessarily the case.
 And even when tickets are a bit more expensive, it’s actually for a good reason!